Edugate/Documentation/rr3-admin/source/metadata.rst

    The URL of unsigned metadata is like https://yourhost.example.com/rr3/metadata/federation/ENCODED_FEDNAME/metadata.xml where **ENCODED_FEDNAME** is genereated by taking **Federation name** and encoding it with helper function :ref:`base64url_encode`

-   So it's imported to not change the name of federation created in RR3
+   So it's imported to not change the name of federation created in JAGGER

 #. metadata for federation exported for interfederation purpose